aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfsaveoptions/preserveformfields/_index.md

 Also, the output size depends on the content size because editable forms in Microsoft Word are inline objects.

-Editable forms are prohibited by PDF/A compliance. `false` value will be used automatically when saving to PDF/A.

-Form fields are not supported when saving to PDF/UA. `false` value will be used automatically.

 ## Examples

 Shows how to save a document to the PDF format using the Save method and the PdfSaveOptions class.